 The Fambrini’s nephew, Tony Brenta, got involved with the business in the 1980’s, followed by his cousin, Gayanne Fambrini.

-At the turn of the millennium, Tony and Gayanne acquired the business and moved the facility to it current location in the Bayview District in San Francisco, where it operated for 30 years.
+At the turn of the millennium, Tony and Gayanne acquired the business and moved the facility to the Bayview District in San Francisco, where it operated for 30 years.

 In 2008, Tony Brenta became the sole proprietor along with his wife Joan.
-Together they have successfully managed Phoenix Day while fortifying the company’s product line and presence in the custom lighting design trade.
+Together they have managed and continued to fortify the Phoenix Day’s product line and presence in the custom lighting design trade.

-Phoenix Day continues to support the San Francisco lighting and metalworking communities as experts in historical restoration, working on projects for The San Francisco War Memorial & Performing Arts Center and the San Francisco Fire Department.
+Phoenix Day continues to support the Bay Area lighting and metalworking communities as experts in historical restoration, working on projects for The Curran Theater and The San Francisco War Memorial & Performing Arts Center.

 Currently, along with the addition of their son in-law and creative director Landon Gellert, Phoenix Day has moved its manufacturing facility across The Bay to Richmond, and is more focused than ever on staying ahead of changing times by combining their historic traditions with a modern aesthetic.